transdigiware/blockchain/enterprise_upgrade_tool.md

 You need to deploy an instance of the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 that contains sufficient resources for your Enterprise Plan network.
 The **Deploy {{site.data.keyword.blockchainfull_notm}} Platform 2.0** displays the CPU and memory that is used by your Enterprise Plan network.
 Use this information when you select the size of the Kubernetes cluster on {{site.data.keyword.cloud_notm}} that you must create to deploy the next generation of the platform.
 Deploying the platform is a two-step process:

 1. Create a cluster on {{site.data.keyword.cloud_notm}} with the {{site.data.keyword.IBM_notm}} Kubernetes service.
 The upgrade tool provides an overview of the resources that are used by your Enterprise Plan network.
 It is recommended that you create a multizone cluster for high availability.
+If you create a multizone cluster, ensure that [`VLAN spanning`](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#manage-vlan-spanning){: external} is enabled in your account.

 2. After you create a Kubernetes cluster, you can deploy a service instance of the {{site.data.keyword.blockchainfull_notm}} Platform and link it to that cluster.